lclh813/Pivot/README.md

 | KIWI           | Kiwifruit  | KIWI001       | Sungold Kiwifruit | 2016, 2017    |

 ### 2.2.
 Original Data
-- Monthly Data: There are 24 xls files in sum, one file per month with a subtotal displayed in the last row, which represents total purchase for the selected month.
+- Monthly Data: There are 24 xls files in sum, one file per month with a subtotal displayed in the last row, which represents total purchase for the entire month.

 | Purchase_Date | Farm                      | Total Qty | APPL | APPL % | GRAP | GRAP % | KIWI | KIWI % |
 | :---:         | :---                      | ---:      | ---: | ---:   | ---: | ---:   | ---: | ---:   |